Aaxhirrr/breathe-pulse/README.md

 Using cutting-edge computer vision (CV) directly in your browser, it monitors subtle cues for signs of fatigue or stress.
 When it senses you might need a moment, it proactively suggests a tailored microbreak – perhaps a calming breathing exercise 😮‍💨, a quick posture reset 🤸, or even a fun mini-puzzle 🧩 to refresh your focus.
 The more you interact, the smarter it gets, learning which breaks work best for *you*.

-**Our Goal:** To seamlessly integrate mindful moments into your workday, preventing burnout and enhancing focus, all with a **privacy-first, mindful, and minimalist approach.**
+**Our Goal:** To seamlessly integrate mindful moments into your workday, preventing burnout and enhancing focus, all with a **privacy-first, mindful, and minimalist approach !.**

 ---